SudoSanauu/Hell-Game-Rules/classes/Villain.md

-### Philosophical BS
+### Source of Power
 The power of the Villain comes from their belief that they are special; that they are the chosen one who can on their own cause great changes to the world.
 The Villain believes that they are above others, they are unique amongst sameness, they are a wolf among sheep.
-This power means that the Villain are able to put themselves above others and do things which the "plebeians" can not.
+This power means that the Villain is able to put themselves above others and do things which the "plebeians" can not.